sean-lamont/bait/_docs/setup.md

 - (Obtained from https://github.com/brain-research/hol-light.git, with licence in directory)

 ## Data
-- obtain data from https://storage.googleapis.com/deepmath/deephol.zip and place it in a `raw_data` directory in `data/holist`
+- Obtain data from https://storage.googleapis.com/deepmath/deephol.zip and place it in the `raw_data` directory in `data/holist`
 - Run `python -m data.holist.process_holist`

 # LeanDojo